 - By comparing our projections to oddsmakers' lines, we found three matchups that offer gamblers value.
 Hint: Patriots-Rams is not one of them.

 Think you know who will win the Super Bowl?
 What about the team your champion will beat?

-According to the oddsmakers at 5Dimes, the most likely teams to meet in Super Bowl LIII are the New England Patriots and Los Angeles Rams.
+According to the oddsmakers, the most likely teams to meet in Super Bowl LIII are the New England Patriots and Los Angeles Rams.
 The possibility we see a Patriots-Rams title game is listed at +788.